US tariffs take effect and Mexico, Canada and China retaliate with their own tariffs on the US

 The Trump administration has suggested inflation will not be as bad as economists claim, saying tariffs can motivate foreign companies to open factories in the United States.
 On Monday, Trump announced that Taiwan Semiconductor Manufacturing Company, the computer chipmaker, would be investing $100 billion in domestic production.

-Still, it can take time to relocate factories spread across the world and train workers with the skills they need.
+Still, it can take time to relocate factories spread across the world and to train workers.

 “There’s a sophistication of manufacturing, of the tooling,” he said.
-“There’s a lot of handcrafting that is part of these toys that a lot of people don’t understand … the face painting, the face masks, the hair weaving, the hair braiding, the cut and sew for plush to get it to look just so.
-All of that are very high hands, skilled labor that has been passed through generations in the supply chain that exists with China."
+“There’s a lot of handcrafting that is part of these toys that a lot of people don’t understand … the face painting, the face masks, the hair weaving, the hair braiding, the cut and sew for plush to get it to look just so."
+All of that killed labor "has been passed through generations in the supply chain that exists with China.”

 For a president who has promised quick results, Ahearn added a note of caution about how quickly U.S. factories could match their Chinese rivals.